csc-training/high-level-gpu-programming/Exercises_Instructions.md

 Similarly to Mahti, on LUMI we have 2 cpu nodes reservered for us, and as well 2 gpu nodes.

 **NOTE** Some exercises have additional instructions of how to run!

+#### Container

+Running works as usual except that the code needs to be executed through the container:

+    srun -A project_462000752 -p dev-g --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --gpus-per-node=1 --time=00:15:00 $CONTAINER_EXEC ./a.out